 For a complete overview of these diet recommendations, recipes, and sample menus, download our Bowel Obstruction Diet Guide.
 Take a peek inside the Digestive Health Guide’s Table of Contents.

 Reducing the amount of fiber in your diet can cause fewer bowel movements and smaller stools.
 This can reduce gas, abdominal cramps, and pain.
-As a result, Low or Minimal Fiber Diets are typically recommended for patients with digestive issues.
+As a result, Low or minimal-fiber diets are typically recommended for patients with digestive issues.

 If your symptoms are mild, a Low-Fiber Diet may be appropriate for you.
 With severe symptoms, you may need to follow a stricter Minimal Fiber Diet or a Liquid Diet.
 The length of time that you should follow any of these diet options will depend on your individual condition and symptoms.